OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 HOW TO APPLY FOR SSD BENEFITS IF YOU HAVE OBESITY

-If your obesity is severe enough that it interferes with your ability to work, then talk to your doctor about your RFC.
+If your obesity interferes with your ability to work, then talk to your doctor about your RFC.
 You will need to file for SSDI and SSI benefits with the SSA.
-You can do this online on the Social Security’s website.
+You can do this on Social Security’s website.

 Once you file your application, you may have a long wait before you hear anything from the SSA.
 There are a number of steps in the SSA process that can take up to two years.
 Before you file, make sure your doctor supports your application for benefits.
-Ask your doctor to write about your mental or physical condition and state that you cannot work due to your severe symptoms.
+Ask your doctor to write about your obesity and how it impacts you.
+Also, ask your doctor to state that you cannot work due to your obesity and other medical problems.

 You are responsible for getting your medical records.
 In addition to medical records, you’ll also need your birth certificate and tax information.
 Sending some forms or only half of the medical evidence is not a good idea.
 This forces the SSA to take extra time to collect the information themselves.
 If they cannot collect your records, then they will deny your benefits.

-If there are any new visits to the hospital or progress notes from a doctor visit, then you will also need to send those to the SSA.
+If there are any new visits to the hospital, submit them.
+Or, if you have new progress notes from your doctor, then send those to the SSA.
 The more medical evidence you have proving your limits, the better your chance of winning benefits.
 If you do not have medical evidence, then request an SSA doctor exam.
 The SSA provides these kind of exams at no cost to you.

 WHAT WE DO TO HELP YOU WIN SSD & SSI BENEFITS